orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Does the universe allow physical access to history?
 Or must we always actively preserve.
-The possibility excites, the extend to we wou Does the keeping of archives and history eventually turn into a disorder?
-Or is preservation always a must.*
+The possibility excites, but the extend to which we would keep records might border on disorder. *
 ***[], []***
 ***On Future-proof Preservation, 2054***